 Information provided includes course descriptions by subject only.
-For complete 2020-2021 programs/academic plans, please refer to Academic Programs (p.
-22).
+For complete 2021-2022 programs/academic plans, please refer to Academic Programs (p.
+25).

-550-100 AODA Assessment, Diagnosis & Treatment Credits: 3
+550-100 Substance Use Assessment, Diagnosis & Treatment Credits: 3

 Learners take an in-depth look at assessment, diagnosis and treatment in the substance use disorder field.
 Students develop a working knowledge of gathering and interpreting information used in forming diagnoses based on the criteria in the DSM-V. Learners will explore various diagnostic tools and determine the level of care utilizing the Wisconsin Uniform Placement Criteria.
-Students are introduced a variety of counseling theories, co-occuring disorders, modalities and techniques used to treat substance use disorders.
+Students are introduced to a variety of counseling theories, co-occurring disorders, modalities and techniques used to treat substance use disorders.